What is presented here is sure to be

 This European air company was started by ex-employees of UNIX Air Transport and staffed by disillusioned workers of other Operating System airlines.
 It builds its own terminals and manufactures its own planes but does not entirely complete the interiors.
 To reduce costs, it uses the same runways and fuel as that of most of the other airlines.
 This allows those other users to land at a Linuxtansa airport to peruse its terminals at their leisure with no increased cost.

-Linuxtansa charges to print tickets, but users can also print their own with no repercussions.
+Linuxtansa charges to print tickets, but users can also print their own with no repercussions, and at little to no cost.
 When passengers board a plane, a free toolkit is issued so that they can hook up the cockpit gauges and controls, and complete the interior to individual tastes.
 Once done, the experience is comfortable, the plane flies on schedule with minimal problems, and provides food, magazines and entertainment at no charge.

 Employees and passengers experienced with Linuxtansa attempt to promote the great flights and services to the customers of competing airlines, but all the others can say is, "You had to use a toolkit?"